 Dr. Katharine PolasekAssociate Professor of Engineering

-Katie Polasek joined the Hope College faculty in 2010.
-She started the Biomedical Engineering path at Hope while developing new classes, including Rehabilitation Engineering, Biomedical Instrumentation and specialty courses on Biomechanics and Bioelectrics.
+Katherine Polasek joined the Hope College faculty in 2010.
+She started the biomedical engineering path at Hope while developing new classes, including Rehabilitation Engineering, Biomedical Instrumentation and specialty courses on biomechanics and bioelectrics.
 She is also the faculty advisor for the campus chapter of the Society for Women Engineers.

 Areas of expertise